Voices: The Journal of New York Folklore

 Reviews and Review Essays

-Books, recordings, films, videos, exhibitions, concerts, and the like are selected for review in Voices for their relevance to folklore studies or the folklore of New York State and their potential interest to a wide audience.
+Books, recordings, films, videos, exhibitions, and concerts are selected for review in Voices for their relevance to folklore studies or the folklore of New York State and their potential interest to a wide audience.
 Persons wishing to review recently published material should contact the editor at tdegarmo@sals.edu.
-Unsolicited reviews and proposals for reviews will be evaluated by the editor and by outside referees where appropriate.
+Unsolicited reviews and proposals for reviews will be evaluated by the editor and by outside, where appropriate.
 Follow the bibliographic style in a current issue of Voices.

 Reviews should not exceed 750 words.